Explore health content from A to Z.

-If your teenager requests it, ask hospital staff whether siblings or friends can visit.
+If your teen requests it, ask hospital staff whether siblings or friends can visit.

 Keep routines as normal as possible in the hospital.
 This is especially important if your teenager is admitted into the hospital for a long period.
-Encourage your teenager to keep up with schoolwork and to keep in touch with family and friends.
+Encourage him or her to keep up with schoolwork and to keep in touch with family and friends.

 Many hospitals have a child life specialist.
 This person is specially trained to help children understand and cope with their hospital experience.
 Families can arrange to see a child life specialist when their child is scheduled for surgery.
 The child life specialist can help explain surgery, answer questions, and point your teenager to other resources, if needed.
 Parents and siblings are encouraged to attend and be involved in these sessions.